altumguides/altumguides.github.io/index.md

 	  - Images with very poor quality or the subject is too far away.
   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
 # Things to keep in mind
-  - Remember the index number
+  - Remember the index number so that you can resume your progress using the navigation bar.
+  - Make sure to record your time in the time sheet every time you start working.
+  - Don't

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MjM3NTM3Nl19
+eyJoaXN0b3J5IjpbOTUyMDc5NTY2XX0=
 -->